SilverClawsNg/OutScribed/README.md

 * UpdateProfile <!-- Updates user's title, bio, etc. --!>
 * UpdateContact <!-- Create or update a user's contact --!>
 * SendToken <!-- Generates and sends a password reset token --!>
-* ResendToken <!-- Generates and resends a password reset token --!>
 * ResetPassword <!-- Verifies a password reset token and changes user's password --!>
 * ChangePassword <!-- Updates a user's password --!>
 * ApplyAsWriter <!-- Attaches a new application to become a writer --!>